secret-escapes-media/microsite-michelin/_pages/competition/index.md

 title: Compet&shy;ition
 long-title: Win a luxury road-trip stay in the delightful Cotswolds
 intro: Discover the pretty country lanes and gorgeous honey-hued villages of the Cotswolds, as you embark on a luxury road trip in quintessential English countryside.
 Your stay includes two nights at the gorgeous Whatley Manor – in one of their sumptuous suites, no less.
 What’s more, you’ll be treated to a MICHELIN-starred 12-course experience menu with accompanying wine flight.
 Delicious.
-In the day, explore the picturesque villages nearby, or sink into the hotel’s spa which you full access to for the duration of your stay.
+In the day, explore the picturesque villages nearby, or sink into the hotel’s spa which you have full access to for the duration of your stay.
 intro-extra: We sent Samantha from Secret Escapes to check out the experience, so for a teaser of what you could win, keep reading!
 enter-cta: Enter Now